Coeure says ECB has easing bias, possible to cut rates

 A majority of economists in a Reuters poll expect the ECB to keep its key overnight rate at 0.5 percent until at least April of 2015.
 But instead of cutting rates again, they expect it will serve up another course of cheap long-term loans to banks, possibly by the end of the year.

-The ECB’s long-term refinancing operation was designed to prevent interbank lending and loan origination from seizing up as they did during a global credit crunch in 2008.
+The ECB’s long-term refinancing operation (LTRO) was designed to prevent interbank lending and loan origination from seizing up as happened during a global credit crunch in 2008.

-In late 2011 and early 2012, the central bank extended more than 1 trillion euros worth of three-year loans to banks, boosting excess cash in the system to some 800 billion euros.
+In late 2011 and early 2012, the central bank extended more than 1 trillion euros ($1.35 trillion) worth of three-year loans to banks, boosting excess cash in the system to some 800 billion euros.

+Coeure, whose tasks on the six-person Executive Board include market operations, said another LTRO was just one option among many and said it was not an “urgent decision.”

 “Our objective is ... not to steer money market rates towards a predefined value but to ensure that their fluctuations remain within reasonable bounds and do not hurt economic recovery,” he said.